dleufer/precourse-final-project/lodash/isObjectLike.md

 Things I learned studying this problem:
 * A deeper understanding of what objects are in JS
+* That there is an inherent error in `typeof` such that it returns 'object' if used on `null`

 New vocabulary:
 * Object-like